vanjohnson879/frontline-cloud-doc/content/tutorials/bundle/index.md

 title: "Getting started with the Gatling bundle"
 menutitle: "Bundle"
 slug: "getting-started-with-gatling-bundle"
-description: "Learning how to setup FrontLine Cloud using the Gatling bundle"
+description: "Learn how to setup Gatling Enterprise using the Gatling bundle"
 date: 2021-03-19T17:03:31+01:00
 lastmod: 2021-03-19T17:03:31+01:00
 weight: 50